Tree and grounds maintenance

 To report a problem or issue with our grounds maintenance you can complete our online grounds maintenance enquiry form or contact Customer Services 01284 763233.

 We are responsible for the management of trees on land and property that we own.
 This includes many individual trees in public open spaces as well as wooded areas.
 We undertake regular inspections of the tree stock and carry out both proactive and reactive maintenance works as necessary.
+To report a problem with council owned trees complete the above grounds maintenance enquiry form.
 Please refer to our frequently asked questions before contacting us about trees on public land.

 - West Suffolk tree management policy